victorhuangkk/data_science_interview/exercises.md

 ## SQL 50 Problems.

-# Please follow the commands here to create your own tables in for the SQL 50 Problems
+# Please follow the commands here to create your own tables for the these Problems

 Create student table
 ``` sql